carrotquest/ios-sdk/README.md

 `DashlyUserProperty` and `EcommerceUProperty` classes should be used to set [system properties](https://developers.dashly.io/props/#_4).
 ​
 ​
-Use the following method for events tracking:
+Use the following method for event tracking:

 ```Swift
 Dashly.shared.trackEvent(withName: name, withParams: params)
 ```
-where `params` is a JSON string with additional set of event parameters ​
+where `params` is a JSON string with additional event parameters ​

 <a name="tracking_swift"></a>

 ## Navigation tracking

-B SDK has the ability to track navigation within the application in order to trigger different trigger messages on specific screens when needed.
+The SDK can track navigation in order to trigger messages on specific screens when needed.
 To do this, use the method:

 ```Swift
 let name: String = "screenName"